Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 You should take funds aimed at normalizing blood circulation.

-Sedative drugs, antidepressants are recommended for men with chronic prostatitis in the background, with a deterioration in the quality of life.
+Sedative drugs, antidepressants are recommended for men with chronic prostatitis against the background, with a deterioration in the quality of life.
 In this case, psychotropic drugs are auxiliary.

 Depending on which pathogen is identified, one or another antibiotic for prostatitis is selected.